|

 Note: Facebook’s “Download Tools” do not give you a copy of all data!

-For a while now Facebook has been fooling its users and sends them a link to a “download tool” where you can download a small fraction of your data (about half of the data categories Facebook is holding).
+For a while now Facebook has been fooling its users and sends them a link to a “download tool” where you can download a small fraction of your data (less than half of the data categories Facebook is holding).
 If you did not receive more information by Facebook, you should file a complaint with the Irish Data Protection Commission to ensure that your right to access all files is enforced.
 All the details below at “Step 2”.

 2nd Step: File a complaint with the Irish Data Protection Authority